snowbowls/W.B.T.T.R.Y.A.Y.C.E.W/README.md

 Equipment:

 The equipment needed to conduct our study is a tool to create and host they surveys.
-The tool we have decided to use is Qualitrics since it is easily accessible to us.
+The tool we have decided to use is Qualtrics since it is easily accessible to us.
 A laptop with internet access is also required as the tool the participants will use to take the surveys.
 We will also require access to a cybersecurity training video or examination for post scenario.<BR>
 ![Equipment Chart](images/Equipment_Chart.png)

 Procedure: